iron-io/iron_worker_ruby_ng/README.md

 ## IronWorker::Client API

-You can use IronWorkerNG::Client API to upload code packages, queue tasks, created schedules and more.
+You can use IronWorkerNG::Client API to upload code packages, queue tasks, create schedules and more.

 ### initialize(options = {})